-On the outside, it often looks like people don’t care about others.
-It appears that people are selfish.
-But if you take a closer look, you’ll see that everyone is affected by what other people think and do.
+Do you care about what people think of you?
+Or are you often thinking about other people’s actions?
+Well, you’re not alone.
+While it might seem that people are selfish, most of us care a lot about what others think.
+If you take a closer look, you’ll see that everyone is affected by what other people think and do.
 Let me give you a few examples:

 - The guy who’s going to the gym for years and always thinks other people have bigger muscles than him.